 IST 597: Foundations of Deep Learning

-then cover modern practical deep networks including deep feedforward
+complexity.
+We will cover modern practical deep networks and their

 This course is intended to prepare students to understand, design,